-This is the fourth report compiling the results of Georgia-Pacific's Ten Mile River Watershed instream monitoring program.
-The information presented in this document resulted from the labors of a number of dedicated individuals.
-They are listed below (in no order of preference) according to their area(s) of contribution:
+This is the fifth report compiling the results of Georgia-Pacific's Ten Mile River Watershed instream monitoring program.
+Information presented in this document resulted from the labor of a number of individuals.
+They are listed below according to their area(s) of contribution:

-Data Collection: Ethan Bell, Tim Burnett, Judith Edwards, Jimi Gragg, Diana Hines, David Lundby, and David Wright.
+Data Collection: Ethan Bell, Jennifer Feola, Jimi Gragg, and David Wright.